Okita-Souji-fate/acrepi/README.md

 # acrepi
 non-profit!!!!!!!!!!!
-all acrepi who cannot download
+all acrepi who cannot download in dc